By using this site, you agree to the Privacy Policy and Terms of Use.

 The property of a Hindu male dying intestate is first distributed among the heirs in Class I, ignoring all other categories of heirs.
 If there are no heirs in Class I, the property is distributed among the heirs in Class II, with each entry in Class II being preferred to those in the next entry.
 The distribution of property among Class I heirs is based on the principle of equal sharing, with each heir receiving an equal share of the property.

-In the context of succession, cognates are crucial as they represent a broader spectrum of relatives who are connected by blood or adoption, even if the relationship is not solely through males.
-The Hindu Succession Act recognizes the importance of cognates in cases where closer relatives are not present, ensuring that property rights are preserved within the extended family network.
-When determining the order of succession among agnates or cognates, the Act specifies that relationship is reckoned from the intestate to the heir.
-This means that the succession among cognates is based on the proximity of the relationship to the deceased individual, allowing for a systematic distribution of property among relatives who are connected through blood or adoption, regardless of the gender line.
+In succession matters, cognates play a crucial role as they include a wider range of blood or adopted relatives, even when the connection is not solely through males.
+The Hindu Succession Act emphasizes the importance of cognates when no closer relatives are present, preserving property rights within the extended family.
+It directs that, when determining the order of succession among agnates or cognates, authorities must reckon the relationship from the intestate to the heir.
+This approach ensures a systematic distribution of property based on how closely the cognate is related to the deceased, regardless of gender lines.

 Succession Rights Of Female Hindus Under The Hindu Succession Act